Semmelweis Museum of Medical History: Meindl House

 Architecturally the most interesting feature of the facade is the cornice, onetime regarded as the most beautiful in Buda; it has a twin corbels and exquisite hanging stucco garlands.
 Due to the steep slope of Castle Hill, the narrow rear wing of the house was built upon a stone retaining wall with four cellars dug into the ground.
 There were hanging corridors on three sides of the courtyard on the upper floor while the northern wing had a spacious terrace.
-Behind the existing house there was an upper courtyard with smaller ancillary buildings but these were demolished in the late 1890s when new lodging for the gardeners of the Royal Palace was built there.
+Behind the main house there was an upper courtyard with smaller ancillary structures that were demolished in the late 1890s when the headquarters of the Directorate of Royal Gardens was built on the subdivided plot (the large building was destroyed in the war).

 The house remained in possession of Johann Meindl until 1844.
 Later its owners were Lőrinc Jankovits (between 1844 and 1852) and Leo Schallinger (from 1852).
 Schallinger's heirs sold the house in 1885 to a wealthy grocer, Márton Wolf who remained its owner until his death during the final years of World War I. There were shops and pubs on the ground floor, among them the most famous clockmaker's shop in Budapest which was established by Victor Hoser and carried on by his son.
-The shop operated here from 1880 until 1935 when it moved to nearby Attila körút.
+The shop operated here from 1880 until 1935 when it relocated to nearby Attila körút.
 Another longstanding business was Mór Fried's shoemaker's shop.
-Herculanum mulató was a popular café chantant (zengeráj, Sängerei) in the 1880s that was frequented by Crown Prince Rudolf and his friends according to local legends, and it had a beer garden in the interior courtyard.
+Herculanum mulató was a popular café chantant (zengeráj, Sängerei) in the 1880s, frequented by Crown Prince Rudolf and his friends according to local legends, and it had a beer garden in the interior courtyard.

 In 1906 commemorations were held in Budapest to celebrate the achievements of Ignaz Semmelweis.
 The events were organised by the Budapesti Királyi Orvosegyesület (Budapest Royal Society of Physicians), and a red granite plaque was unveiled at his boyhood home in Apród utca.

 Around 1918 the house was bought by Gyula Kalmár, the owner of a liquor factory, who wanted to demolish it in 1936 but his application for a six-storey apartment building was denied by the municipality.
 Two years later the municipality bought the house for 152'000 pengő with the intention to raze it as part of the ongoing urban renewal project of the Tabán area.

 By that time the old house has fallen into a state of disrepair, and its occupants were extremely poor.
 The building was vacated in 1939 but two years later it was inhabited again by destitute families who lived there in unhealthy conditions.
-The fate of the house remained uncertain for years because some argued that it should be restored due to its historical connection with Semmelweis while others claimed that it deteriorated beyond repair.
+The fate of the house remained uncertain for years because some argued that it should be restored due to its historical connection with Semmelweis while others claimed that it has deteriorated beyond repair.
 Although remaining a crowded slum, it was finally listed as a protected monument in 1942 by ministerial decree.
-The municipality intended to create a museum and a kindergarten there but the house suffered serious bomb damage in the Siege of Budapest in 1945.
+The municipality intended to create a museum and a kindergarten in the building after the war.